Modern Slavery Statement

 People working on our campuses

-Our Human Resources policies support employees, our core values as a university, and the Code of Conduct sets out our expectations of employees in relation to standards of behaviour, professionalism and commitment.
-Our Dignity at Work policy ensures that everyone within the University has the right to be treated with respect, while our Raising Issues of Concern (Whistleblowing) policy allows employees to disclose information without fear of penalty which they believe shows malpractice or illegal practices in the workplace.
+Our People Resources policies support employees, our core values as a university, and the Code of Conduct sets out our expectations of employees in relation to standards of behaviour, professionalism, and commitment.
+Our Respect, Fairness, and Inclusion Policy ensures that everyone within the University has the right to be treated with respect, while our Raising Issues of Concern (Whistleblowing) policy allows employees to disclose information without fear of penalty which they believe shows malpractice or illegal practices in the workplace.
 If any incidences of modern slavery or human trafficking were to be suspected on site, it is essential these are reported.
 Employees can report it to the University in confidence and anonymously;

-- Tell their Heads of Schools/Directorate leads, line manager or supervisors
+• Tell their Dean of College/Directorate leads, line manager or supervisors.

 Any staff that are sub-contracted to work on our campus can report this to their line manager or supervisor in line with their organisation’s policies and procedures.